puzzle/gitlab-ci-cd-training/content/en/docs/06/testing.md

 sectionnumber: 6
 ---

-In this lab we will run the basic tests of the application.
+In this lab we will edit our pipeline so that the Java application will be tested automatically every time the pipeline runs.
+Our Java example application contains a set of JUnit tests, which will be executed during a run.
+You can think as it of a quality-gate that the pipeline must go through, to pass successfully.
+When tests fail, due to a change, the pipeline also fails.

 ## Task {{% param sectionnumber %}}.1: Create test stage